akoinesjr/find_store/README.md

 Returns the address of the geographically closest store from the dataset.

-And write up a paragraph or two about how your solution works, and put it in this readme file.
+Also please write up a paragraph or two about how your solution works, any assumptions you made, or caveats about your implementation, and put it in this readme file.

 # Notes